DavidKinder/Git/README.txt

 1.3.2 2013-03-26  A further fix to glkop.c, following the similar fix added to
                   Glulxe 0.5.1.
+                  Increased the default undo buffer size in all ports to 2Mb.

 1.3.1 2012-11-09  Further fixes to glkop.c, following similar fixes added to
                   Glulxe 0.5.0.